Using tried and true career planning and work search techniques will help you present your qualifications in a positive light.

 - Describe your employment history by task rather than by job title.
 Instead of writing "Construction Manager,” write: "supervised construction."

-- Bring your positive energy to the interiew.
+3. Bring your positive energy to the interview

 Know why you want this job and how your skills and experience will benefit the organization.
-Your confidence in your proven abilities will help you to maintain a positive attitude throughout the interview.
+Have confidence in your proven abilities.
+It will help you to maintain a positive attitude throughout the interview.

 You may be more experienced than the employer.
-If so, this is an opportunity to demonstrate your good judgment and people skills—allow the employer to take the lead, set the tone and direct the flow of content during the interview.
-This will demonstrate your ability to take direction and put an end to any fears the employer might have that you want to take over the organization!
+If so, this is an opportunity to demonstrate your good judgment and people skills.
+Allow the employer to take the lead, set the tone, and direct the flow of content during the interview.
+This will show your ability to take direction.
+It will put an end to any fears the employer might have that you want to take over the organization!

 Following these steps will prepare you for the question: “You have an impressive resumé—aren’t you overqualified for this job?”
 Here are some suggestions that will help you respond to this question: